The case management system designed for the public sector.

 FOI, EIR, PQ, MC, SAR, Correspondence and Complaints.

-With its dedicated team of developers and a comprehensive Roadmap, eCase is constantly evolving in line our customers' needs. eCase covers an increasingly wide range of case types including Freedom of Information requests (FOIs), Parliamentary Questions (PQs), Ministerial Correspondence (MCs), Treat Officials (TOs), Subject Access Request (SARs), Complaints and Correspondence.
+eCase is a cloud case management service.
+It helps the Public Sector manage Freedom of Information requests (FOIs), Parliamentary Questions (PQs), Ministerial Correspondence (MCs), Treat Officials (TOs), Subject Access Request (SARs), Complaints, Correspondence and more.

 All plans include unlimited users, full support, all system upgrades and no hidden costs.